tomwhite/pynndescent/README.md

 candidate neighbors.
 (Only new neighbors need to be checked in the next step.)

 In the distributed implementation, the current graph is partitioned, and each chunk processed in its own partition.
-Each partition holds a temporary copy of two heaps, for new and old candidate neighbors.
+A pair of distributed heaps are used for new and old candidate neighbors.

-The computation is a MapReduce.
 In the Map phase, the heaps are updated using information from the current graph partition.
 (The local join optimization, described in [Dong], is the observation that to find neighbors of neighbors, you don’t have to traverse `a -> b -> c`, you just have to look at all (ordered) pairs in around `b`, which will include `a` and `c`.
 In this way, the Map phase doesn't need to do a join with the rest of the graph.)

-The output of the Map is a set of `(index, candidate neighbor chunk)` pairs, where the index is the index of the candidate neighbor chunk in the array.

-These pairs are shuffled by the key (the index), and the Reduce combines all the candidate neighbor chunks for a given index.
-The combine stage is simply a heap merge.

 The result is a chunked representation of the candidate neighbor heap.
 (Note that the actual implementation is slightly more complicated since there are two heaps,